StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Standard.md

 }

 Components can use the constraint mechanism to enforce a set of requirements to the ``Standard`` used in the Spezi-based software where the component is used.
-This mechanism follows a two-step process detailed in the component documentation: <doc:Component>.
+This mechanism follows a two-step process detailed in the component documentation: ``Component``.

 The constraints are defined using a protocol that conforms to the `Standard` protocol: